epeec/Lapser/README.md

 Critical dependencies: GPI-2, C compiler with C99 standard support Optional dependencies: ASan & UBSan compiler support, googletest, C++ compiler

 Please note that the final linking step with GPI-2 should be done with your application build step;
 to compile this library, having the GASPI header files is enough.

-If you choose to compile Lapser as a shared library (the default option), remember to run `ldconfig` after installing the library, to set up the appropriate bindings in your system linker.
+If you choose to compile and install Lapser as a shared library (the default option), remember to run `ldconfig` after installing the library, to set up the appropriate bindings in your system linker.